For best experience please turn on javascript and use a modern browser!

 Call for National Reporters - CPT Conference: "DAC7’s Transposition: Comparing EU Member States' Approaches"

-In preparation of a Conference on DAC7’s Transposition, the ACTL is making an open call for individuals interested in becoming National Reporters for the conference
+In preparation of a Conference on DAC7’s Transposition, the ACTL is making an open call for individuals interested in becoming National Reporters for the conference.

 UvA researchers publish book on the implications of online platforms and technology for taxation